Detached Garages & Sheds

 What are the fees?

-The Safety Codes Permit Bylaw 3551/2015 (pdf) will have information pertaining to a Building Permit for accessory buildings.
+The Safety Codes Permit Bylaw 3551/2015 (pdf) will have information pertaining to a Building Permit for your project type.

 Permit Application Process